RULES AND Guidelines

 1st Place Trophy for the top scoring line/production (all ages & levels combined)

-UNDISPUTED NATIONAL CHAMPION AWARD
+FINAL SHOWDOWN UNDISPUTED NATIONAL CHAMPION AWARD

 **All rules are subject to change by Director or venue.